zzzprojects/awesome-dapper/README.md

 ## Popular Packages
 - [Dapper](https://www.nuget.org/packages/Dapper/) - Dapper is a simple micro-ORM used to simplify working with ADO.NET; if you like SQL but dislike the boilerplate of ADO.NET: Dapper is for you!
-- [Z.Dapper.Plus](https://www.nuget.org/packages/Z.Dapper.Plus/) - Dapper Plus extends your IDbConnection with high-performance bulk operations: BulkInsert, BulkUpdate, BulkDelete, BulkMerge, and more.
-- [Dapper.Contrib](https://www.nuget.org/packages/Dapper.Contrib/) - The official collection of get, insert, update and delete helpers for Dapper.net.
-Also handles lists of entities and optional "dirty" tracking of interface-based entities.
 - [Dapper.SqlBuilder](https://www.nuget.org/packages/Dapper.SqlBuilder/) - The Dapper SqlBuilder component, for building SQL queries dynamically.
 - [Dapper.Transaction](https://www.nuget.org/packages/Dapper.Transaction/) - Add IDbTransaction extension methods for Dapper.
+- [Z.Dapper.Plus](https://www.nuget.org/packages/Z.Dapper.Plus/) - Dapper Plus extends your IDbConnection with high-performance bulk operations: BulkInsert, BulkUpdate, BulkDelete, BulkMerge, and more.

 ## Supported Packages
 - [DapperQueryBuilder](https://github.com/Drizin/DapperQueryBuilder/) - Dapper Query Builder using String Interpolation and Fluent API